Generic name: vincristine liposome (vin KRIS teen LYE poe some)

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when vincristine liposome is injected.

 Vincristine liposome can cause severe constipation.
 You may be given medication to prevent constipation while you are receiving this medicine.
 Use all medications as directed by your doctor.

-Vincristine liposome can lower blood cells that help your body fight infections and help your blood to clot.
+Vincristine liposome can lower your blood cell counts.
 Your blood will need to be tested often.
-Your cancer treatments may be delayed based on the results of these tests.
+Your cancer treatments may be delayed based on the results.